-Diamondbacks top Phils, gain ground in wild card race
+Diamondbacks top Phils, gain ground in wild-card race

 UP NEXT

-Phillies: RHP Aaron Nola (10-2, 3.60 ERA) goes for the Phillies in the opener of a four-game series with the San Francisco Giants Thursday.
+Phillies: RHP Aaron Nola (10-2, 3.60 ERA) goes for the Phillies in the opener of a four-game series with the San Francisco Giants on Thursday.
 Giants star Madison Bumgarner is listed as his counterpart.

-Diamondbacks: After an off day Thursday, LHP Robbie Ray (10-7, 4.03) is set to face the Los Angeles Dodgers Friday night in the opener of a three-game series at Dodger Stadium.
+Diamondbacks: After an off day Thursday, LHP Robbie Ray (10-7, 4.03) is set to face the Los Angeles Dodgers on Friday night in the opener of a three-game series at Dodger Stadium.

 _